mpa-mxiang/vet-clinic/README.md

 ### Key Features <a name="key-features"></a>

 - Create a database to store animals' information
-- Insert some data into table, and query it
+- Insert some data into the table, and query it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>